 YOU HAVE RIGHTS.

 At SMT Legal, our experienced and compassionate Pittsburgh Employment Discrimination Attorneys offer free case evaluations to people who have been sexually harassed at work.
 We do not collect any fees unless we win money for you.

-There is a statute of limitations sexual harassment claims, which means you have to file a claim within a certain timeframe.
+There is a statute of limitations on sexual harassment claims, which means you have to file a claim within a certain timeframe.
 Talk to an attorney as soon as possible.

 We will fight aggressively for the compensation you deserve.
 You should never be mistreated at work or passed up for promotions due to sexual harassment, and if you are, you may be entitled to compensation.
 We want to hold the guilty party accountable for their illegal behavior and help fight back.